pharaox/carnalitas_x/README.md

 #### New Slave Court Positions

-This mod introduces 2 new court positions that are reserved for slaves or former slaves conferring somewhat lesser but still tangible advantages:
+This mod introduces 3 new court positions that are reserved for slaves or former slaves conferring somewhat lesser but still tangible advantages:

 * *Slave Concubine*: diplomacy / attraction, restricted to polygamous religions and cultures, gives court grandeur and prestige (5 positions)
 * *Mameluke Captain*: martial / prowess, restricted to clan governments, gives court grandeur and knights effectiveness (3 positions)
 * *Slave Eunuch*: stewardship / intrigue, restricted to polygamous religions and cultures and cultures that can appoint *Chief Eunuch*, gives court grandeur, development growth, and hostile scheme resistance (3 positions)

 Any children of *Slave Concubines* are no longer slaves and have their correct father, house, dynasty, faith, and culture, including effects of dynasty perks.

+Note that only slaves, but not former slaves, can be appointed to slave court positions.
+If a slave holding a court position is freed, they retain the position, however if it's revoked they can't be appointed to it again.

 #### Changes to Existing Council and Court Positions